secrethash/r8/README.md

 ## License

 This project is Licensed under MIT.
-See the [Licence File](./LICENSE) for more information.
+See the [License File](./LICENSE) for more information.

 ### Note

 > This repository has been forked from [codebyray/laravel-review-rateable](https://github.com/codebyray/laravel-review-rateable.git)

-It was forked initially as a headstart and a lot has been changed since then.
+It was forked initially as a head-start and a lot has been changed since then.
 The whole concept and methodology has been changed.

-Please note that the orignal code does not matches the code from this repository as a lot has been changed.
+Please note that the original code does not matches the code from this repository as a lot has been changed.

 [1]: https://laravel.com/docs/7.x/eloquent-collections "Laravel Docs for Eloquent Collections"